-What is a power of attorney?
-By granting another person a power of attorney in Arizona, you are legally allowing that person to act on your behalf regarding legal, financial, and healthcare decisions.
-A power of attorney can be a very important aspect of a sound estate plan but should be carefully considered.
-For legal guidance related to power of attorney in Arizona, call us at 602-548-3400 or complete this brief contact form.
+By granting another person a power of attorney (POA) in Arizona, you are legally allowing that person to act on your behalf regarding legal, financial, and healthcare decisions.
+A power of attorney can be a very important aspect of a sound estate plan, but should be carefully considered.
+Generally, power of attorney in Arizona involves these 4 types of legal considerations:

 People who reside throughout Arizona have trusted us with some of their most complex estate planning needs.
 Our attorneys know the law, but we also know that estate planning issues, including issues related to power of attorney, have emotional weight, as well.

 While many of our clients have planned their estates well-before the inevitable, many are facing end-of-life scenarios or other significant life events.
 We understand the law and we are meticulous, wise, and diligent attorneys.
 But we are also people.
 We know that our Phoenix-area legal clients deserve our compassion and our willingness to understand their particular needs.

 Whether you are the principal granting legal, medical, or other power of attorney, or you are an agent or potential agent being granted power of attorney in Arizona, turn to the Stewart Law Group and have your power of attorney legal questions answered.
 Contact us if:

 Our legal team is prepared to offer guidance and advice based on years of experience.
 We have counseled thousands of clients throughout Arizona and are prepared to assist you regardless of your circumstances.